-Taylor Benefits Insurance Agency has been providing the lowest rates and premiums in group health insurance and benefit plans to businesses for nearly 30 years.
+Taylor Benefits Insurance Agency has been providing the lowest rates and premiums in group health insurance and benefit plans to small businesses for nearly 30 years.
 We are an independent broker with the ability to offer choice and flexibility.
 We want to make sure you remain a successful employer that provides their employees with a way to protect themselves from illness and extreme medical expenses.

 Since large numbers of workers can create an economy of scale, it may be less costly for a large company to cover the premium or some portion thereof.
-The larger the group, the more options the employer may be able to offer, depending on how much of a subsidy the company intends to provide.
+The larger the group, the more coverage options the employer may be able to offer, depending on how much of a subsidy the company intends to provide.
 Typically, any company with at least two employees qualifies for group plans.

 Since even a big employer could risk significant losses if some employees had very costly illnesses, many limit their risk by buying stop-loss coverage.
 Another advantage of this approach to health care is being able to fully customize the coverage that the employer provides to the workforce.
 Talk to your Taylor Benefits Insurance consultant about this strategy.

 Crafting a competitive benefits package for your workforce is an opportunity to choose from various options.
 Most employers start with health insurance and paid time off, but you can also be creative about adding items that will be attractive to your team.
 For example, if your employees are likely to have student loan debt, consider a program that helps them repay it.

 Traditional benefits like dental insurance, retirement savings accounts, and group life insurance are important but can be expensive.
 Still, you can also stand out with some less costly additions like social activities and company discounts.

-Our experienced agents conduct yearly audits to make sure your plan continues to meet your employees’ needs while remaining in compliance with the standards set by the ACA.
+Our experienced agents conduct yearly audits to make sure your health plan continues to meet your employees’ needs while remaining in compliance with the standards set by the ACA.
 We will also suggest any necessary changes to your healthcare plan to accommodate changes in your financial, business, or employees’ needs.

 Small businesses must listen to the needs of their employees.
-Our licensed insurance brokers and agents look forward to your call and can’t wait to provide you with a FREE estimate for the right health insurance and employee benefit plan.
+Our licensed insurance brokers and agents look forward to your call and can’t wait to provide you with a FREE personalized quote for the right health insurance and employee benefit plan.

-In the United States, many comprehensive insurance plans will cover the medical expenses of hospitalized patients.
+In the United States, many comprehensive group health plans will cover the medical expenses of hospitalized patients.
 Health insurance coverage is required under the Affordable Care Act (ACA) for all citizens.
 Georgians with an employer-based insurance policy can enjoy the peace of mind of knowing they are protected against the financial ramifications of illness.
 Listed below are some of the most frequently asked questions about health insurance.

 Generally speaking, a large group health plan covers a large group of over 50 employees for any size company.
-It should be noted that there is no legal limit on how many employees can be covered under a large group health plan.
+It should be noted that Georgia has no legal limit on how many employees can be covered under a large group health plan.

 We’re ready to help!
 Call today: 800-903-6066